VanshikaChauhan4/quizo/README.md

 # quizo
-quizo is a platform where you can test your knownledge
+Quizo is an interactive web platform that challenges your computer science knowledge with fun, randomized questions across various domains like programming, networking, AI, and more!